-The keto flu is a collection of symptoms experienced when first start the keto diet.
-These symptoms, which are similar to the flu, are caused by the body suddenly changing to adapt to a new diet consisting of a little amount of carbohydrates but high fat content.
+The keto flu is a collection of symptoms experienced when first starting the keto diet.
+These symptoms, which are similar to the flu, are caused by the body suddenly changing to adapt to a new diet consisting of little carbohydrates but high-fat content.

 Reducing your carb intake forces your body to burn ketones as an alternate source of energy instead of glucose.
 Ketones are organic substances that are byproducts of fat metabolism and act as the main fuel source when following the body detects a low amount of carbohydrates in the diet.
 Normally, fat is reserved as a secondary fuel source to use when glucose is not available.